andrea-salvatore/Dedalo/README.md

 As a huge fan of the classic board game *Scotland Yard*, I've always dreamed of pushing its boundaries and overcoming the limits of physical cardboard.
 This project was born from that exact spark, but it goes much further: it's not a simple clone, but a complete evolution of the hidden movement genre.

+The name **Dedalo** (the Italian word for *labyrinth* or *maze*, derived from the mythical architect Daedalus) is no coincidence.
+Italy's historical cities — from the narrow canals of Venice and the overlapping stone dwellings of Matera, to the hidden alleys of Rome — are literal labyrinths.
+In this project, these ancient stone mazes become your chessboard.

-**Escape into the City** is an asymmetric video game of strategy, deduction, and environmental manipulation, set across the most iconic Italian cities.
+**Dedalo** is an asymmetric video game of strategy, deduction, and environmental manipulation, set across the most iconic Italian cities.
 But here's the twist: it's not just a change of scenery. **Every city is a completely different game.**

 Beyond featuring a unique map topology (streets, canals, elevations), each scenario introduces **exclusive rules, custom mechanics, and entirely different game logic**, designed to embody the soul of the location: